rekmus/ip2loc/README.md

 cd src
 m
 ```
-You may need to verify MySQL include and library paths in `m`.
-It's been tested on a fresh AWS EC2 instance (`Amazon Linux AMI release 2018.03`).
+(You may need to verify MySQL include and library paths in `m`, depending on your configuration)

 ### 6. Verify $SILGYDIR in `bin/silgystart` and `bin/silgystop`
+The existing code assumes it's `/home/ec2-user/ip2loc`.

 ### 7. Run `bin/silgystart`